Spicejet says approached by Gulf, Asian carriers

 India allows up to 49 percent foreign investment in Indian carriers but bars foreign carriers from picking up stakes.
 But with most carriers suffering losses, the government is now mulling allowing foreign airlines to invest directly.

-India's cabinet is expected to make a decision on Foreign Direct Investment (FDI.L) rules this week.
+India's cabinet is expected to make a decision on Foreign Direct Investment (FDI) rules this week.

 "There is nothing more serious than tentative talks to see if we are interested.
 We have said that we are interested in exploring any option for us that makes business sense but until a decision has been taken on FDI there is no point in taking it further," Mills said in a telephone interview.